How to implement an autoloader in a legacy php application

 $subpath .= str_replace('_', DIRECTORY_SEPARATOR, $class);

-// the path to our central class directory location
+// The path to the central class directory location

 $dir = '/path/to/app/classes';